heptarch/heptarch.github.io/drafts/quine.md

 or in words, a quine is a program that halts and outputs something.
 This is rather mundane in comparison to the logical quine!

 ## Safe recursion

+This is a hint that Löb's theorem has a role to play in ensuring self-reference or recursion *terminates*.